| RECTILINEAR MOTION: DISPLACEMENT VELOCITY ACCELERATION

 of an object is defined in terms of the change in velocity and the

-interval for the change (6) definition of average velocity The instantaneous
+interval for the change (6) The instantaneous

 acceleration (acceleration)